CODAIT/spark-db2/README.md

+This project is not being actively mantained and has been archived.

 # DB2/DashDB Hi-Speed connector for Apache Spark

 A library for fast loading and unloading of data between Apache Spark and DB2/DashDB.